godotengine/godot-docs/tutorials/animation/animation_tree.rst

 BlendSpace2D
 ^^^^^^^^^^^^

 ``BlendSpace2D`` is a node to do advanced blending in two dimensions.
-Points are added to a two dimensional space and then a position can be controlled to determine blending:
+Points are added to a two-dimensional space and then a position can be controlled to determine blending:

 .. image:: img/animtree7.gif